VidyaGadave/credit-risk-classification/README.md

 ## Results
 ### Machine Learning Model 1: Logistic Regression Model with the original data

-The model has a balanced accuracy score of 0.99, indicating it is performing well predicting whether a loan is healthy or high risk.
-The model accurately predicts healthy loans, with a precision 1.00 , recall 0.99 and f1-score of 1.00.
-However the model is less accurate at predicting high risk loans, with lower precision (at 0.85), recall (at 0.91), and f1-score (at 0.88).
-Precision looks at when the model predicts a high risk loan, how often it correctly does so.
-When this model predicts a high risk loan, it is correct 87% of the time.
-Indicating there are some healthy loans being incorrectly classified as high risk.
+precision for healthy loan : 1.00
+recall for healthy loan : 0.99
+f1-score for healthy loan : 1.00
+precision for High Risk Loans :  0.85
+recall for High Risk Loans : 0.91 f1-score for High Risk Loans :  0.88

 ### Machine Learning Model 2: Logistic Regression model with resampled training data

-This is a stronger performing model, with the balanced accuracy score sitting at its maximum value of 1.00 (rounded to two decimal places).
-As with the previous model it can accurately predict healthy loans, with precision, recall, and an f1-score of 1.00.
-However the model is less accurate at predicting high risk loans, with lower precision (at 0.86), recall (at 0.90), and f1-score (at 0.88).
-Precision for high risk loans remains the same as the previous model (at 0.86).
-Which means that some healthy loans are being classified as high risk.
+precision for healthy loan : 1.00
+recall for healthy loan : 0.99
+f1-score for healthy loan : 1.00
+precision for High Risk Loans :  0.84
+recall for High Risk Loans : 0.99 f1-score for High Risk Loans :  0.91

 ## Summary
 While both models accurately predict healthy loans, they differ in their ability to predict high risk loans.

-Both models score the same on precision in predicting high risk loans (at 0.85 and 0.86), meaning some healthy loans are being predicted as high risk.
-Which could potentially run the risk of losing business as a result.
+Both models score the same on precision in predicting healthy loan as 100% however the precision for high risk loans are at 0.85 and 0.84.

 Based on the analysis undertaken, model 2 (which used resampled training data) is the strongest performing model in predicting whether a loan is healthy or high risk.
 Given its performance I would recommend the company use model 2.
 But in recommending this I would ensure they were aware the model may incorrectly classify some healthy loans as high risk, so this could be an area they monitor.
-Future re-training of the model may also help to increase the precision in predicting high risk loans.